Terry McLaurin Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Season Stats

-- McLaurin has been targeted 124 times and has 73 catches, leading the Football Team with 960 receiving yards (60.0 ypg) plus five touchdowns.
+- This season McLaurin has 73 receptions (on 124 targets) for a team-high 960 receiving yards (60.0 per game) and five touchdowns.

-- McLaurin has seen the ball thrown his way nine times in the red zone this season, 17.6% of his team's 51 red zone pass attempts.
+- So far this season, 23.3% of the 532 passes thrown by his team have gone McLaurin's way.

-- The Football Team have called a pass in 54.7% of their plays from scrimmage this year while staying on the ground 45.3% of the time.
-This offensive attack ranks 22nd in the NFL in points scored.
+- With nine targets in the red zone this season, McLaurin has been on the receiving end of 17.6% of his team's 51 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for McLaurin's matchup with the Giants.